Updated April 24, 2026

 How to Become a Medical Laboratory Technician

-You can start working as a medical laboratory technician in 2.3 years with $15k-$36k in training — that's comparable to most associate-level health care careers but with better job security.
+You can start working as a medical laboratory technician in 2.3 years with $15k-$36k in training — that is faster than most associate-level health care careers and costs less than a bachelor's degree.

 Education